Why is Jackie Chan, Pierce Brosnan action movie The Foreigner so hard on its female characters?

-It doesn’t even matter that Mary is repaying multiple betrayals by Hennessy, including his infidelity and the death of her brother years earlier.
+It doesn’t even matter that Mary is repaying multiple betrayals by Hennessy, including his infidelity and his role the death of her brother years earlier.

 As in society more broadly, female sexual freedom and double-dealing is taboo.
-And both women pay for it.
+And both women pay for it (see also Rebecca).

-Thankfully not all of the female characters are doomed.
+At least not all the female characters are doomed.
 The film ends with Quan and colleague Lam embracing, her care for him finally reciprocated.

 This is interesting for a couple of reasons.
 Firstly, it’s Lam’s chastity and domestic stability that’s being rewarded.
 Unlike the other women, Lam stands by her man, and cares for (as well as about) him.